harsh-010102/P2P-file-sharing/README.md

-# Distributed File Sharing System
+# P2P File Sharing System

 I build a group based file sharing system where users can share, download files from the group they belong to.
 Download should be parallel with multiple pieces from multiple peers, parallel downloading and custom piece selection algorithm.